 Now combine starting early with continuing to add to your investments and you’ll be more than set for retirement.

-To prevent altitude sickness, not only do you need to drink plenty of water but you also have to keep drinking plenty of water as you reach the top of the mountain.
+To prevent altitude sickness, not only do you need to drink plenty of water in preparation, but you also have to keep drinking plenty of water as you reach the top of the mountain.

 Sure, if you’ve already been drinking water you may not faint or throw up like my daughter did, but you’ll get one massive headache.
 Believe me…I write from experience on that one (yuck).